 If you haven’t been to see the (newly renamed) Greensboro Science Center on Lawndale Avenue in Greensboro recently, it’s well worth the price of admission*.
 You could easily spend the better part of a day there, especially if the weather is good and you can explore the “zoo” portion fully.
-Now that it’s cooling off, take a picnic or plan on enjoying a quick bite in the (relatively) reasonably priced Fresh Market Café that’s now on-site at the Center…make a day of it!
+Now that it’s cooling off, take a picnic and make a day of it!

 Of course, the new SciQuarium addition has made the news quite a bit since it opened this summer, but Greensboro Science Center staff have been making changes to update the existing exhibits and add new attractions, making for a lot of opportunities for family entertainment and learning: